CDIlbeck56/01-My-Blog/Blog_Post_1.md

-# Blog Post 1: What is the Purpose?
+# Blog Post 1: What is the Purpose of this Site?

 ## Topic: Fishing on Lakes in Missouri